 My first impressions of Shenzhen (at least the parts that I saw) – a very clean, modern, gleaming metropolis.
-But I am sure I am only seeing a sliver of the ‘real city.’
+But, to be honest, I am sure I am only seeing a sliver of the ‘real city.’
 My friend, and as far as we know, not family member, Matt Lubin lived in Shenzhen for a few years.
+He says,

-He says, “thankfully, Shenzhen is more than the overcrowded, knock-off-filled shopping centers of Luohu and Futian that are stuffed with excessively pushy salespeople I wanted throw through a window on multiple occasions.
+Thankfully, Shenzhen is more than the overcrowded, knock-off-filled shopping centers of Luohu and Futian that are stuffed with excessively pushy salespeople that I wanted throw through a window on multiple occasions.
 There are some beautiful parks and semi-quiet sanctuaries to escape the maddening city, which is necessary if you stay for more than a week.
 The amusement parks are always good for a few laughs with their cheesiness.
-Unfortunately, the best features of Shenzhen don’t last long–the city is ever-changing, thus the disappearance of favorite restaurants and shops is inevitable.”
+Unfortunately, the best features of Shenzhen don’t last long — the city is ever-changing, thus the disappearance of favorite restaurants and shops is inevitable.”

 Plus I had my own personal escort (no, not that kind) who not only brought me to my room, she sat down and had tea with me and then showed me that wonderful ‘pillow menu’.
 It was nice to have a new friend upon arrival, but I sort of had to shoo her out so I could take a moment to relax by myself (or at least jump on the bed with all my lovely pillows).

 What to See in Shenzhen